planship/blog/blog/articles/entitlements-metering-pricing-optimization-for-stripe.md

 <hr class="gradient rounded !mt-8" />

 ## Looking for help with SaaS pricing and packaging?
 Pricing optimization is not easy.
 Without the right tools, building the infrastructure to iterate on packaging, dimensions, entitlements, and metering can be a serious distraction from your core business.
 We learned this lesson the hard way in our previous companies, and that's why we built Planship.
-To get started, please sign up [here](https://planship.io) or [shoot us an email](mailto:connect@planship.io) for a demo.
+To get started, please sign up [here](https://planship.io) or [email us](mailto:connect@planship.io) for a demo.
+We can even help with price and package modeling.

 Don't hesitate to reach out!
 We're here to help you get up and running.